 Other sources of motivation: There are many ways to motivate contractors.
 Uber, for example, has been sending its top seven best drivers to the World Cup in Brazil this year.
 Uber also has a rating system that allows drivers to rate their customers.
 This way drivers can avoid low-rated customers if they want.

-Now that we have addressed KPIs, let’s take a look at the basic features that an on-demand delivery service should have.
+Now that we have addressed KPIs, let’s take a look at the basic features that your on-demand app developers can implement.

 An on-demand delivery app should provide quick access to goods or services, and a convenient way to book them.
 The most important features for an on-demand delivery app are: